 The city of Nottingham is in the UK, located in the East Midlands, 120 miles north of London, 50 miles north-east of Birmingham.

-For accommodation and details of other places you can visit in and around Nottingham, check out Nottingham tourist information.
+For accommodation and details of the many other places you can visit in and around Nottingham, check out Nottingham tourist information.

 Where is Warhammer World?